 A 31-year-old member asked:

-is it true that its not safe for pregnant women to get dental fillings?
+Is it true that its not safe for pregnant women to get dental fillings?

-2 doctor answers
+2 doctor answers • 2 doctors weighed in

-50 years experience Dentistry
+Dentistry 52 years experience

 Pregnant women: I personally prefer to delay all elective dental treatment until after the baby is born.
 It is my understanding that any local anesthetic given to the pregnant mother crosses the placenta to the fetus.

-10 years experience Dentistry
+Dentistry 12 years experience

 Usually ok: I prefer to not do any dental work on pregnant women during the first and third trimesters because those are critical stages.
 I really don't have any worries about doing fillings during the second trimester.
 My biggest concern is if the patient has high anxiety during the treatment which could upset the pregnancy.
 If the treatment is not an emergency, it can usually wait until after.

 Last updated Jul 29, 2012